IsNemoEqualTrue/monitor-table-change-with-mvc-signalR-jquery-sqltabledependency-example/README.md

 }
 ```

-For more info about SqlTableDependency, refere to https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency
+For more info about SqlTableDependency, refere to https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency.
+Working example visible to http://sqltabledependency.somee.com/test.